First Time User? Enroll now.

-The monospot test is done to help diagnose a recent mono infection.
+The rapid mono test is done to help diagnose a recent mono infection.

 Epstein-Barr virus (EBV) antibody testing is also done to help diagnose mono.
 The EBV antibody test can help determine whether you have ever been infected with the virus and whether the infection has been recent.

-EBV antibody testing is usually done when you have symptoms of infectious mononucleosis and a monospot test result is negative.
+EBV antibody testing is usually done when you have symptoms of infectious mononucleosis and a rapid mono test result is negative.
 EBV antibody testing may also be done to check for antibodies to EBV when a person has a disease or uses medicine that causes problems with the immune system.

 In general, there's nothing you have to do before this test, unless your doctor tells you to.

-The monospot test is done on a small sample of blood taken from your fingertip or from a vein.
+The rapid mono test is done on a small sample of blood taken from your fingertip or from a vein.
 The Epstein-Barr antibody test is done on a blood sample taken from your vein.

 For a finger-stick sample, the health professional will puncture the skin on your middle or ring finger with a small tool called a lancet.
 Then they'll collect a small amount of blood.

 A health professional uses a needle to take a blood sample, usually from the arm.

 When a blood sample is taken, you may feel nothing at all from the needle.
 Or you might feel a quick sting or pinch.

 There is very little chance of having a problem from this test.
 When a blood sample is taken, a small bruise may form at the site.